hschellman/computing-basics/setup.md

 <!-- Caution: the following instructions are for those of you who do not have a valid FNAL account but have access to CERN machines. -->

-> # Warning Some data access operations here still require a fermilab account.
+> # Warning: Some data access operations here still require a fermilab account.
 We are working on a solution.
 {: .callout}

 See [https://github.com/DUNE/data-mgmt-ops/wiki/Using-Rucio-to-find-Protodune-files-at-CERN](https://github.com/DUNE/data-mgmt-ops/wiki/Using-Rucio-to-find-Protodune-files-at-CERN) for instructions on getting full access to DUNE data via metacat/rucio from lxplus.

-### 1. Source the DUNE environment setup script
+### 1. Source the DUNE environment SL7 setup script
 CERN access is mainly for ProtoDUNE collaborators.
 If you have a valid CERN ID and access to lxplus via ssh, you can setup your environment for this tutorial as follow:

 log into `lxplus.cern.ch`